ylkhayat/smart-socket-service/docs/testsets/start-wait-stop/run-2/README.md

 ### Manual Intervention

-- Socket was `off` before starting.
+- Socket was `on` before starting.

 ## Results